-'''

 (mylet ([a 1] [a 2]) (+ a a))

-mylet: duplicate variable name at: a
+mylet: duplicate variable name

-'''
+parsing context:

+while parsing sequence of distinct binding pairs at: a

 There are two errors again: duplicate variable name at ([a 1] [a 2]) and expected identifier at ([a 1] [a 2]).
 Note that as far as syntax-parse is concerned, the progress associated with the duplicate error message is the second term (first argument), not the second occurrence of a.
 That's because the check is associated with the entire distinctbindings pattern.
 It would seem that both errors have the same progress, and yet only the first one is reported.
 The difference between the two is that the first error is from a post-traversal check, whereas the second is from a normal (i.e., pre-traversal) check.
 A post-traveral check is considered to have made more progress than a pre-traversal check of the same term; indeed, it also has greater progress than any failure within the term.